 University of Edinburgh

-The University is home to the Advance Computing Facility, EPCC’s High performance Computing Data Centre.
-The facility hosts a range of HPC and Data equipment with associated plant rooms for the power and infrastructure.
+The University of Edinburgh is a world-leading university of academic excellence.
+Opened in 1583, it is one of the UK’s oldest Universities.
+The University is home to the Advanced Computing Facility (ACF), EPCC’s high-performance-computing data centre.
+The facility hosts a range of HPC and data equipment with associated plant rooms for the power and infrastructure.